Land Acknowledgment

 As humanists we recognize that the past is not past, and that no field or arena of inquiry is exempt from the responsibility of addressing the legacies of settler colonialism, enslavement, and their contemporary manifestations well beyond acknowledgments such as this.

 Thus, this statement is a demonstration of our ongoing commitment to supporting the work of Indigenous scholars and communities.
 It is also a reminder of how accounting for Indigenous erasure and survivance makes visible the urgency of imagining change as collaboratively and collectively as possible.
-Let us, then, together envision what Muskogee Creek/Cherokee poet Joy Harjo calls “a map to the next world.”
+Let us, then, together envision what Muskogee (Creek) poet Joy Harjo calls “a map to the next world.”